fireflycons/kubernetes-the-hard-way/docs/01-prerequisites.md

  - Linux distributions
  - Solaris hosts

+ June 2022: Note that on Windows, there is a [bug](https://forums.virtualbox.org/viewtopic.php?f=6&t=105741) in VirtualBox versions >= 6.1.32.
+You are advised to install 6.1.30.

 ## Vagrant

 Once VirtualBox is installed you may chose to deploy virtual machines manually on it.
-Vagrant provides an easier way to deploy multiple virtual machines on VirtualBox more consistenlty.
+Vagrant provides an easier way to deploy multiple virtual machines on VirtualBox more consistently.

 Download and Install [Vagrant](https://www.vagrantup.com/) on your platform.